 Top Reasons to Buy North Bend Kettle Corn Equipment

-- Our kettle corn popper and sifting bin are manufactured in the USA, 100% stainless steel, and completely NSF certified.
+- Our kettle corn popper and sifting bin are manufactured in the USA, 100% stainless steel (not cheap aluminum), and completely NSF certified.
 The NSF (National Sanitation Foundation) is a quality assurance agency that approves equipment to be safe because it meets certain standards of design, operation, and materials of construction (read more about NSF here).
 Many health codes across the country require this certification on food equipment used to prepare food served to the public (read real health code examples here).
 This certification guarantees you’ll be able to use our equipment in any state, city or county across the US (and post-COVID, is more important than ever).
 We’re helping you stay ahead of the “inspectors with checklists” and guarantee you’ll be able to pass health inspections anywhere.
 Why take the chance of buying equipment that is not NSF certified?
 Buy smart.

 - Our 100% stainless steel counters and professional canopies look professional, ensuring that your equipment can always maintain a “new” look and stand out amongst the competition.
 This level of quality and durability is unmatched in the industry, and all at a very reasonable price.
 You truly do get what you pay for.